UnitexGramLab/unitex-core/README.md

 1. For non-trivial changes, if it doesn't already exist, create a [new issue](https://github.com/UnitexGramLab/unitex-core/issues/new)

-1. Edit files and compile your code following the *How to Build* instructions above.
+1. Edit files and compile your code following the *How to Build* instructions above

 1. Execute [`./unitex-core-test.sh -M1`](https://github.com/UnitexGramLab/unitex-core-tests#getting-started)
    to run non-regression and memory error detection tests.
 Note that is not necessary or even